Bilawal presses UN to push India for comprehensive dialogue to address issues, achieve peace

 The PPP chairman pointed out that India positioned itself as a net security provider, and yet “India’s actions have shown as a result of this conflict that they’re a source of insecurity, not a source of security for the region.

-“The true net security provider for our region and bound will be peace between India and Pakistan.”
+“The true net security provider for our region and beyond will be peace between India and Pakistan.”

 He said Trump had a unique opportunity to deliver on his commitment to peace, enjoying good relations with both countries.
 He added the delegation would be beginning its engagements in Washington DC from tomorrow and encourage US lawmakers and government officials to play their role in facilitating the peace process.